xcp-ng/xcp-ng-org/docs/install.md

 ## Netinstall

-A netinstall is a lightweight ISO (around 150MiB) that will only contains the installer, but no actual RPM packages.
+A netinstall is a lightweight ISO (around 150MiB) that will only contain the installer, but no actual RPM packages.
 Sometimes, it's more convenient/faster when your ISO is on a slow connection (eg a virtual media using a server IPMI).

-You can download it on this URL: [https://updates.xcp-ng.org/isos/8.1/xcp-ng-8.1.0-2-netinstall.iso](https://updates.xcp-ng.org/isos/8.1/xcp-ng-8.1.0-2-netinstall.iso).
+You can download it on this URL: <http://mirror.xcp-ng.org/isos/8.1/xcp-ng-8.1.0-2-netinstall.iso>.

-As for the regular ISO, write in on an USB media:
+As with the regular installation ISO, write it on an USB media:

 ```
 dd if=xcp-ng-8.1.0-2-netinstall.iso of=/dev/sdX bs=8M oflag=direct
 ```

-Everything else is like the [regular install](install.md#start-the-host).
+Everything else is like the [regular install](install.md#start-the-host), except that it will not offer to install from local media, only from distant ones.

 ## Automated install